-Excelsior Academies, Inc. (the "Charter School") is a not-for-profit corporation, organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 228.056, Florida Statutes.
+Arts Academy of Excellence, Inc. (the "Charter School") is a not-for-profit corporation, organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 228.056, Florida Statutes.
 The Charter School operates under a Charter approved by its sponsor, the Miami-Dade County District School Board.
 The governing body of the Charter School is the not-for-profit corporation's Board of Directors which is composed of three (3) members.

-The Charter School provides educational services to students in grades kindergarten through eighth.
+The Charter School provides educational services to students in $6^{th} - 9^{th}$ grades.
 The core philosophy and purpose of the Charter School is to demonstrate that the Charter School's students can learn at high levels through an academically rigorous and innovative curriculum that incorporates the development of good character.